Anthrax Vaccine Adsorbed (AN-thrax VAX-een ad-SORBD)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Make sure your doctor knows if you are using medicine or receiving treatments that weaken the immune system, such as a steroid medicine (dexamethasone, Medrol®), radiation therapy, or chemotherapy.
 Tell your doctor if you are also using a blood thinner, such as warfarin (Coumadin®, Jantoven®).

 Warnings While Using This Medicine

 - Using this medicine while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

-- Tell your doctor if you are allergic to rubber.
-The stopper of the vial contains dry natural rubber latex, which may cause an allergic reaction if you have a latex allergy.
+- Tell your doctor if you are allergic to rubber or latex.
+The stopper of the vial contains dry natural rubber, which may cause an allergic reaction.

 Possible Side Effects While Using This Medicine